iscc/iscc-web/README.md

 FORWARDED_ALLOW_IPS=*
 ```

 You can also configure iscc-core and iscc-sdk dependencies.
-For example to acitvate generation
+For example to activate generation
-of granulare fingerprints (currently only implemented for text) add the following to your .env:
+of granular fingerprints (currently only implemented for text) add the following to your .env:

 ```.env
 ISCC_SDK_GRANULAR=true